Economy main issue for voters as Ghana election nears – DW – 12/04/2024

 Taking voters for granted

-Both Bawumia and Mahama have focused their campaigns leading up to this election on Ghana's economic recovery, which has been a significant thorn in the outgoing Akufo-Addo administration.
+Both Bawumia and Mahama have focused their campaigns on Ghana's economic recovery, which has been a significant thorn in the outgoing Akufo-Addo administration.

-Ghana is currently under an International Monetary Fund (IMF) program to help restore its economy.
+Ghana is working with a program run by the International Monetary Fund to help restore its economy.
 Due to years of accumulated borrowing, it has defaulted on most of its external debt, amounting to $30 billion (€28 billion).

 Bawumia, an economist and former central banker, is promising digital innovation policies as key solutions to Ghana's economic woes.

 "All the youth, we need jobs.
-I am going to give one million youths digital skills in Ghana," Bawumia pledged at a campaign rally in Ghana's southeastern Volta region.
+I am going to give 1 million youths digital skills in Ghana," Bawumia pledged at a campaign rally in the southeastern Volta region.
 "Everybody, even if you are a school dropout, we can give you digital skills."

-"Despite the president and vice president claiming to have created over two million jobs, I ask where are these jobs?" he told supporters at one of his campaign rallies in Ghana's Ahafo region, labeling his opponent's claim as mere rhetoric aimed at winning votes.
+"Despite the president and vice president claiming to have created over 2 million jobs, I ask where are these jobs?" he told supporters at one of his campaign rallies in the Ahafo region, labeling his opponent's claim as mere rhetoric aimed at winning votes.
 "That is why we are advocating for a 24-hour economy policy to create new job opportunities."

 Ghana's election peace pact

-Elections in Ghana have mainly been peaceful and observers don't expect much to change this weekend.
+Elections in Ghana have mainly been peaceful, and observers don't expect that to change this weekend.

 The presidential aspirants have already signed a peace pact, pledging their commitment to accept the election outcome.

-"We hope that the delibrations here would actually facilitate us going through a peaceful election under the rule of law and being able to launch a new phase of amending our constitutions, strengthening our institutions as both parties have done by stating in their manifestos would come to fuition through concensus building," Dr. Emmanuel Akwettey, a governance expert said at a ceremony to sign the peace pact.
+"We hope that the deliberations here would actually facilitate us going through a peaceful election under the rule of law and being able to launch a new phase of amending our constitutions, strengthening our institutions as both parties have done by stating in their manifestos would come to fruition through consensus building," Dr. Emmanuel Akwettey, a governance expert said at a ceremony to sign the peace pact.

-However, Mahama's presence at the signing ceremony brought relief and was commended by analysts.

-"I pledge my personal commitment and that of my party to the sustainance of Ghana’s peace It is all well and good for us to commit to peace before the 2024 election would come to not or be undermined if there is mistrust and inscincerity Let us work together to create an environment that is conducive for free, fair and peaceful election," Mahama said.
+"I pledge my personal commitment and that of my party to the sustenance of Ghana’s peace.
+It is all well and good for us to commit to peace before the 2024 election would come to not or be undermined if there is mistrust and insincerity.
+Let us work together to create an environment that is conducive for free, fair and peaceful election," Mahama said.

 His contender, Bawumia, has equally pledged to peace.